webcomics/dosage/doc/web/content/comics/SmackJeeves_ChampionsandHeroesAgeofDragons.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>In a land far away, or possibly in a dimension just next to us, lies the lands of Thedas.
 The world of Thedas is made up by endless possibilities - a man can be a mage, a rogue, a warrior, even a woman.
 From the Free Marches to Ferelden we find champions and heroes saving the world... poorly.
 Updates Mondays.
-All hail Bioware.</td>
+Also available on tumblr http://championsandheroes.tumblr.com/ All hail Bioware.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://championsandheroes.smackjeeves.com/comics/">http://championsandheroes.smackjeeves.com/comics/</a></td>